nitrogensensor/daisywrapper/README.md

 # Daisywrapper
 The Daisy wrapper wraps [Daisy](https://daisy.ku.dk) executions and runs them remotely.

-TLDR: You don't need to install/run Daisy on your own PC anymore - your simulations are better executed in parrallel on remote powerful servers.
+TLDR: ***You don't need to install/run Daisy on your own PC anymore - your simulations are better executed in parrallel on remote powerful servers***.

 The servers can either be self-hosted on dedicated hardware or scaled out in the cloud.
 The default server runs at DTU Diplom and can run 16 simulations in parrallel.
 If you need more the cloud solution enables you to run several thousand simulations in parralel, only paying for the actual CPU time used.